xorkevin/forge/doc/forge_model.md

 	- leq: column value less than or equal to the input
 	- gt: column value greater than the input
 	- geq: column value greater than or equal to the input
-	- arr: column value equals one of the values of the input set
+	- in: column value equals one of the values of the input set
 	- like: column value like the input